 The project proposals must be submitted online via the application portal eDIGIT available on the website https://digit.mzom.hr/.
 Applicants must complete and submit the documentation as specified in Section 13 of the Guidelines for Applicants.

 The application form is available in an online format.
 Applicants must fill in all required fields directly in the portal, ensuring that each section is completed according to the provided guidelines.
 A detailed overview of the information required in the online application form can be found in Annex IV. of the Guidelines for Applicants.
-Since the evaluation is based solely on the content provided within the application form and its limits and required documentation in Section 12 of GfA, it is important to include all relevant information.
-No additional documentation will be taken into account if submitted.

 Assessment process